trdroid/Bootstrap-Examples/GridSystem/README.md

 A column attributed with a class col-xs-4 inside a row implies that on an extra small display screen, the column should occupy 4 out of 12 equal divisions that a row is divided into.

-In the following snippet, a row is defined to contain 3 columns of equal width (4 each)
+In the following snippet, a row is defined to contain 3 columns of equal width (4 each) on an extra small display screen

 ```html
       <div class="container">